bernardosecades/sharesecret-grpc/README.md

 We keep secrets for up to 5 days.

-`Note`: project based on https://onetimesecret.com to learn go, grpc and grpc gateway
+`Note`: project based on https://onetimesecret.com to learn go, grpc and grpc gateway.

+My first version was https://github.com/bernardosecades/sharesecret (I improve transport layer, tests, logic encapsulation, structure folder, makefile, ...)

 ## Why should I trust you?